 TD Bank checking account features

-TD's six checking account options represent a decent deal for the most part, especially when it comes to students and seniors.
+TD Bank has five checking account options, including accounts geared toward students and seniors.
 Unlike most traditional banks, TD does not require a minimum opening deposit for any of its checking accounts, although it does charge monthly fees if you cannot meet certain minimum balance requirements later on.

 |TD Convenience Checking|

-TD's student and senior options are also quite beneficial for younger or older customers.
-Students pay no monthly fee while seniors can easily avoid paying with just $250 in their account.
-This is a departure from TD's larger competitors, who typically require even students to meet certain banking activity requirements before they can waive monthly fees.
-The 0.05% APY on TD 60 Plus Checking is another added advantage over other senior checking options, although online banks tend to offer far superior rates with no age restrictions.
+TD Bank's student and senior options are also quite beneficial for younger or older customers, respectively.
+Students ages of 17 through 24 will pay no monthly fee, while seniors can easily avoid paying a monthly fee with just $250 in their account.
+This is a departure from TD's larger competitors, which typically require even students to meet certain banking activity requirements before they can waive monthly fees.

 |TD Simple Savings|